sorukumar/blog/_posts/Draft2024-04-17-Neworking-and-Lightning-Network.md

 ### idea for this post

- 1. make a list of 7
+ 1. make a list of 7 networking wisdom and get node running tactics out of that
+ 2. make headline like thou shalt have powerful friends..chatgpt

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MTg3MzkwMCwtMTMwNDkxMDAxNiw0MT
+eyJoaXN0b3J5IjpbLTMzNzc5MDg5OSwtMTMwNDkxMDAxNiw0MT
 AxODk1MV19
 -->